Whimsy Stick

 Cool-Down: Teach the Off-Switch

-End with 10 slow lure circles, progressively slower.
+End the session with 10 slow lure circles, each one slower than the last.
 Give an “all done” cue and deliver a treat in place.
 The dog must stay still to receive it.
-This teaches deliberate arousal reduction, which is the skill that prevents post-walk hyperactivity, post-play barking, and the inability to settle.
-If your dog struggles here, the hyper after walks guide covers the cool-down in more detail.
+This teaches deliberate arousal reduction-the exact skill that prevents post-walk hyperactivity, post-play barking, and the inability to settle.
+If your dog struggles to come down from this phase, the hyper after walks guide covers the cool-down in more detail.

 30 seconds